-PT 725: Problem Solving in Orthopaedic Manual Physical Therapy opportunities for ongoing clinical supervision and mentoring, with theoretical questioning regarding advanced practice, patient questions, and case analysis.
+PT 725: Problem Solving in Orthopaedic Manual Physical Therapy (2)

+A planned program of post professional clinical education for physical therapists that is designed to advance significantly the physical therapist resident's problem solving abilities in orthopaedic manual physical therapy.
+The experience combines opportunities for ongoing clinical supervision and mentoring, with theoretical questioning regarding advanced practice, patient questions, and case analysis.
 This experience may be conducted at the clinical site or through distance learning opportunities.
 (GR)